-\textbf{Causal Testing and Profiling.} Causal inference has been used for fault localization \cite{baah2010causal,feyzi2019inforence}, resource allocations in cloud systems~ \cite{geiger2016causal}, and causal effect estimation for advertisement recommendation systems \cite{bottou2013counterfactual}.
-More recently, \textsc{AID}~\cite{fariha2020causality} detects root causes of an intermittent software failure using fault injection as interventions. \textsc{Causal Testing} ~\cite{johnson2020causal} modifies the system inputs to observe behavioral changes and utilizes counterfactual reasoning to find the root causes of bugs.
-Causal profiling approaches like \textsc{CoZ}~\cite{curtsinger2015coz} points developers where optimizations will improve performance and quantifies their potential impact.
+\textbf{Causal testing and profiling.} Causal inference has been used for fault localization \cite{baah2010causal,feyzi2019inforence}, resource allocations in cloud systems~ \cite{geiger2016causal}, and causal effect estimation for advertisement recommendation systems \cite{bottou2013counterfactual}.
+More recently, \textsc{AID}~\cite{fariha2020causality} detects root causes of an intermittent software failure using fault injection as an intervention. \textsc{Causal Testing} ~\cite{johnson2020causal} modifies the system inputs to observe behavioral changes and utilizes counterfactual reasoning to find the root causes of bugs.
+Causal profiling approaches like \textsc{CoZ}~\cite{curtsinger2015coz} point to developers where optimizations will improve performance and quantify their potential impact.
 Causal inference methods like \textsc{X-Ray}~\cite{attariyan2012x} and \textsc{ConfAid}~\cite{attariyan2010automating} had previously been applied to analyze program failures.
-All approaches above are either orthogonal or complimentary to \ourapproach, mostly they focus on functional bugs (e.g., \textsc{Causal Testing}) or if they are performance related, they are not configuration-aware (e.g., \textsc{CoZ}).
+All approaches above are either orthogonal or complementary to \ourapproach, mostly they focus on functional bugs (e.g., \textsc{Causal Testing}) or if they are performance-related, they are not configuration-aware (e.g., \textsc{CoZ}).